erogol/erogol.github.io/_posts/2015-01-26-keep-forked-project-updated-main-project.md

 ---
 layout: post
 title: "How to keep your forked project updated with the main project ?"
-description: "python

- Add the remote, call it "upstream":

-git remote add upstream https://github"
+description: "How to keep your forked project updated with the main project"
 tags: cheat sheet github
 minute: 1
 ---